 In this week’s episode of the UCF podcast, Knights Do That, we speak with Reina Castellanos ’16MFA, a Venezuelan artist featured in Target’s Latino Heritage Month line this year.
-She shares how her culture and experiences as an immigrant influence her work, the joys and struggles of being an artist and the importance of staying authentic in your work.
+They shares how her culture and experiences as an immigrant influence their work, the joys and struggles of being an artist and the importance of staying authentic in your work.

 Produced by UCF, the podcast highlights students, faculty, staff, administrators and alumni who do incredible things on campus, in the community and around the globe.